giacomoborin/Beamer-Theme/README.md

 - If you are italian, [this PDF](https://www.guitex.org/home/images/doc/GuideGuIT/intropersbeamer.pdf) will help you a lot.

 ## NOTES:
 This theme is currently incomplete, but it's possible to use it.
 It's also possible to just test it (see: `tests` folder).

+To edit the README file: [useful info](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).